Plasma Cut Metal Art: Techniques, Tools, and Finishing Tips

 Set your torch at a steady 30–40° with a 1/16–1/8 in standoff, then practice dry runs to lock in a smooth, straight travel path.

-Watch the kerf and sparks: if they trail straight down, your speed is right; sparks shooting back mean too fast, puddling and wide kerf mean too slow.
+Watch the kerf and sparks.
+If they trail straight down, your speed is right.
+Sparks shooting back mean you’re moving too fast.
+Puddling and a wide kerf mean you’re too slow.

 Keep the work clamped on a clean surface, know your controls, and match amperage to thickness for safe, controlled cuts without slag or warping.